mozilla/lookml-generator/architecture/namespaces_yaml.md

   - `base_view`: The base view is the one we are basing this Explore on, using [`view_name`](https://docs.looker.com/reference/explore-params/view_name).
   - `extended_view*`: Any views we include in the `base_view` are added as these.
 It could be one (`extended_view`) or multiple (`extended_view_1`).
   - `joined_view*`: Any other view we are going to join to this one. _This is only required if the joined view is not defined in the same view file as `base_view`._

+It may not necessarily be desirable to list all of the views and explores in the `namespace.yaml` (e.g. suggest explores specific to a view).
+In these cases, it is useful to adopt the convention where the first view is the primary view for the explore.